 - We will create and maintain a culture that attracts top talent, improves retention and inspires great work.
 We believe in a joyous work environment that maintains a culture of learning and excellence.

-CDHS is made up of five public-facing offices and several internal-facing support offices.
+CDHS is made up of four public-facing offices and several internal-facing support offices.
 Our external-facing offices:

 Office of Adult, Aging and Disability Services